 - Ensure complaint mechanisms are available to students.

-Overview: Standard 5 film extracts show how some schools have adopted very targeted strategies to help ensure that Students with Disability are protected from harassment and victimisation.
+Overview: The film extracts show how some schools have adopted very targeted strategies to help ensure that Students with Disability are protected from harassment and victimisation.
 They illustrate some of the ways in which schools can best ensure that all students participate in the educational and social opportunities that are offered.
 Inclusive school communities are most effective when the organisation recognises that the engagement of Students with Disability must be carefully promoted and monitored to ensure their consistent and meaningful access to learning.

-(i) Positive behaviour for learning is used in many schools as a strategy to minimise unwanted, problematic behaviour.
+Context: Positive behaviour for learning is used in many schools as a strategy to minimise unwanted, problematic behaviour.

 QUESTION: How can aspects of a positive behaviour for learning approach be used to support school policies on harassment and victimisation?